philrz/super/docs/language/functions/grok.md

 Although Grok functionality appears in many open source tools, it lacks a formal specification.
-As a result, example parsing configurations found via web searches may not all plug seamlessly into SuperPipe's `grok` function without modification.
+As a result, example parsing configurations found via web searches may not all plug seamlessly into SuperSQL's `grok` function without modification.

 [Logstash](https://www.elastic.co/logstash) was the first tool to widely